Caterpillar 3406E Engine Spotlight

 The History of Caterpillar

 About a century and a half ago, steam tractors were used as the primary tool in agricultural development.
 These giant tractors worked great in most areas of the United States, except for way out West.
 The soft earth out in California wasn’t firm enough for the tractors to work on, and they kept sinking.
-Various work-arounds were made to try to get them to work, but none were cost-effective or timely.
+Various work-arounds were made to try and solve this problem, but none were cost-effective or timely.
 This changed in 1904, when Benjamin Holt came up with the brilliant idea to replace the wheels with a track system.
 This track system is what gave Caterpillar its name, as the unique way the machines moved was often compared to caterpillars.
 The product quickly became the hot item for Ben’s company, the Holt Manufacturing Company.

 This merger wasn’t quite enough to increase finances, however.
 The first big step in recovery was that Caterpillar began making diesel engines, which debuted in 1931.
 The second big step was a focus on developing and manufacturing construction equipment.
 The timing could not have been more perfect, as there was a construction boom after World War II that caused the company enormous success that is still showing.